 The parameters and settings of the main control functions of an HVDC system shall be agreed between the HVDC system owner and the relevant system operator, in coordination with the relevant TSO.
 The parameters and settings shall be implemented within such a control hierarchy that makes their modification possible if necessary.
 Those main control functions are at least:

+grid forming capability, if applicable as referred to in Article 14 and Article 35;

-synthetic inertia, if applicable as referred to in Article 14 and Article 35Article 41; Article 14Article 35
+fast frequency control, if applicable as referred to in Article 14 b and Article 35;

 frequency sensitive modes (FSM, LFSM-O, LFSM-U) referred to in Article 15, Article 16 and Article 17;

-frequency control, if applicable, referred to in Article 16; Article 19Article 35
+frequency control, if applicable, referred to in Article 16;

+short circuit contribution during faults as referred to in Article 19 and Article 35;

 reactive power control mode, if applicable as referred to in Article 22;